senthilthyagarajan/stencilled.me/content/post/2017-02-15-foursquare.md

 ```
 Once this was done the next part was to how do I visualize this data .
 Since I have been trying my hands on d3js I
-used the cleaned output from R in CSV format to display how many checkins and ratings vary for these places.As of
+used the cleaned output from R in CSV format to display how many checkins and ratings vary for these places.
-now you would see any place with a rating of more than 9 on a scale of 10 and checkins less than 5000.
-As a result there are
-places which have high ratings but not seen here.
-To solve this I would add dynamic input with which the users can change the
-ratings and checkins to visualize the output.

 {{< highlight javascript >}}